 LAI is a selective, networked international association for distinguished professionals in all fields related to the use and development of land.
 LAI is committed to promoting best practices and making a difference in our communities.
 The 2,200-plus members of LAI make valuable connections locally and with peers worldwide.
 LAI has a network of 29 Chapters in North America, Europe, and the Asia that offer a variety of programs with top speakers, relevant forums, and events where members engage in discussion and debate about land use, economic, and business issues that matter on a local level.

 LAI Land Economics Weekends

-In addition, Lambda Alpha International usually hosts Land Economics Weekends in chapter cities each spring and fall.
+Since 2000, Lambda Alpha International has hosted Land Economics Weekends in chapter cities each spring and fall.
 The twice-yearly Land Economics Weekends provide opportunities for members to broaden their perspectives and meet face to face with other top professionals from around the world, while getting behind the scenes access to projects in some of the world’s most interesting cities.
+From 2023, LAI is moving towards hosting only one Land Economic Weekend per year.
 You can track those meetings at www.lai.org

 Land Economics Foundation

 LEF is a not-for-profit charitable foundation organized to administer an investment fund which provides grants for research projects related to land economics.
 Over the past three years LEF has committed capital (5% of assets) to a number of significant and worthwhile endeavors across the country on a matching basis with other non-profit entities.

 Lambda Alpha International